PLGameClub-code/Cloudflare-UFW/README.md

 > Now you can execute the script manually with `/path/to/the/script/ufw_cloudflare.sh`

 ### Configure the ports (optional)
-If you want ports other than 80 or 443 exposed to cloudflare, follow the steps:
+If you want ports other than 80 and 443 exposed to cloudflare, follow the steps:

 Run `nano /path/to/the/script/ufw_cloudflare.sh` to open the script in a text editor.
 Go to the 3rd line.